lamini-ai/lamini-ai.github.io/docs/tuning/hyperparameters.md

     - Default: `9.0e-4`
     - The initial learning rate for the fine-tuning.
     - This parameter is passed to [HuggingFace's Transformers TrainingArguments](https://huggingface.co/docs/transformers/v4.44.2/en/main_classes/trainer#transformers.TrainingArguments.learning_rate).
+    - Usage note: see the [Memory Tuning](./memory_tuning.md/#example-memory-tuning-settings) section for tips on setting learning rate.

 - **save_steps** (int or float, optional)
     - Default: `60`